alogean/sitg_cat_node_processing/README.md

+# SITG XML catalog processor

-# Some node.js scripts used to process the SITG XML catalog
+Here some node.js scripts used to process the SITG XML catalog

 ## Dependencies